stephenajulu/julzinsight.co/content/about.md

 ---
 title: Our Story
-subtitle: JULZ is a tight-knit team with senior tech & product experience
+subtitle: JULZ is a tight-knit team with senior tech and infrastructure experience
 hide_title: false
 sections:
   - type: content_section
     content: >-
-      Welcome to JULZ INSIGHT, a visionary technology firm, business infrastructure provider and R&D venture foundry based in Nairobi, Kenya.
-Founded in 2020 by Founder and CEO Stephen Ajulu, with clients across East Africa and beyond.
+      Welcome to JULZ INSIGHT, a visionary technology firm, business infrastructure provider, and R&D venture foundry based in Nairobi, Kenya.
+Founded in 2020 by Stephen Ajulu.
 We design, deploy, and manage modular open-source systems that unify your operations.
 From ERP and CRM to automation, dashboards, and governance.
-Beyond infrastructure, we forge impactful tech products, brands, solutions and startups, built with strategic clarity and delivered with founder-grade precision.
+Beyond infrastructure, we forge impactful tech products, brands, solutions, and startups, built with strategic clarity and delivered with founder-grade precision.
 Our team of experts brings decades of technical experience and a passion for technology and open-source, ensuring we deliver solutions that are both innovative and practical.
-So whether you're streamlining operations or interested in the launch of our next venture, Julz Insight equips you with the systems, tools, expertise and execution to scale without friction.<br> <br><span style="font-weight: 700">Our Slogan</span> - Where Vision Meets Infrastructure<br> <br><span style="font-weight: 700">Our Mission</span> - To build and manage modular, open-source infrastructure that empower founders and enterprises to scale with clarity, speed, and resilience.<br> <br><span style="font-weight: 700">Problem Statement</span> - Founders and enterprises are drowning in tool sprawl, SaaS bloat, and operational fragmentation, wasting time, money, and strategic focus.
+So whether you're streamlining operations or interested in the launch of our next venture, Julz Insight equips you with the systems, tools, expertise, and execution to scale without friction.<br> <br><span style="font-weight: 700">Our Slogan</span> - Where Vision Meets Infrastructure<br> <br><span style="font-weight: 700">Our Mission</span> - To build and manage modular, open-source infrastructure that empowers founders and enterprises to scale with clarity, speed, and resilience.<br> <br><span style="font-weight: 700">Problem Statement</span> - Founders and enterprises are drowning in tool sprawl, SaaS bloat, and operational fragmentation, wasting time, money, and strategic focus.
 They need infrastructure that scales with them, not against them.
-They need systems, products, and brands that are modular, automation-ready, and built to last.<br> <br><span style="font-weight: 700">Our Vision</span> - To become Africa's leading tech firm, infrastructure provider and R&D venture foundry, where visionary ideas are forged into scalable solutions, systems, brands and ventures that drive sustainable growth across industries.<br><br>Come, let's build something great today! **[Book A Consultation](/contact/)**
+They need systems, products, and brands that are modular, automation-ready, and built to last.<br> <br><span style="font-weight: 700">Our Vision</span> - To become Africa's leading tech firm, infrastructure provider, and R&D venture foundry, where visionary ideas are forged into scalable solutions, systems, brands, and ventures that drive sustainable growth across industries.<br><br>Come, let's build something great today! **[Book A Consultation](/contact/)**
     image: images/julzbanner.png
     image_alt: JULZ Marketing Banner Illuminating Possibilities
   - type: grid_section